 I wanted the pithy introduction to this week’s Week In Review to be a corny Christmas-themed joke.
 But there’s one problem: I don’t know any!
 (My dad jokes tend to come on the fly.)

-If you know any (clean) holiday jokes, send them my way.
+If you know any (clean) holiday jokes, send them our way.
 We’ll try to feature them in next week’s edition!

 But for this week’s edition, let’s focus on government contracting.
 We’ll look at the potential Christmas shutdown, GSA’s consolidation of schedule contracts, a VA-pilot program for facility construction, continuing non-compliance and oversight issues, GAO’s report on noncompetitive contracts, and more.